meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it backed by scientific research?
 It may lower blood pressure and cholesterol levels.
 ### Is it dangerous?
+It may cause nutrient deficiencies, unpasteurized/untreated juices can contain harmful bact

 ### Would you recommend?